edelweiss611428/AnimalCrossing/README.md

 Two native C++ subclasses, `Duck` and `Dog`, are provided.
 These subclasses automatically set the `type` argument (to `"duck"` or `"dog"`) and require only `name` and `age` when constructed in R.

-In addition, the package provides a special C++ class `RAnimal`, which allows users to define new animals directly in R by supplying callback functions for `type`, `name`, and `age`.
+In addition, the package provides a special C++ subclass `RAnimal`, which allows users to define new animals directly in R by supplying callback functions for `type`, `name`, and `age`.
 These R-defined objects can be passed to C++ functions anywhere an `Animal` object is expected.

 ### Sample usage